sivakm/sivakm.github.io/index.md

 ---

 I am a PhD student at Visual Learning Lab (HCI, University of Heidelberg) with Prof. Carsten Rother.
-I am interested in the general problem of scene understanding through Computer Vision and Machine Learning.
+I am interested in the general problem of scene understanding through Computer Vision and Machine Learning.<br />

 Currently, I am immensely interested in creating realistically rendered data useful to train deep neural networks.
-Earlier, I worked on estimating optic flow and disparity for outdoor driving scenes.
+Earlier, I worked on estimating optic flow and disparity for outdoor driving scenes.<br />

 Before this I did my Master's at Robotics Research Center, IIIT-Hyderabad with Prof. K Madhava Krishna, where I worked on object search in indoor environments.